-- A. unwelcome sexual propositions, invitations, solicitations, and flirtations; - B. physical and/or sexual assault; - C. threats or insinuations that a person's employment, wages, academic grade, promotion, classroom work or assignments, academic status, participation in athletics or extra-curricular programs or events, or other conditions of employment or education may be adversely affected by not submitting to sexual advances; - D. unwelcome verbal expressions of a sexual nature, including graphic sexual commentaries about a person's body, dress, appearance, or sexual activities; the unwelcome use of sexually degrading language, jokes or innuendoes; unwelcome suggestive or insulting sounds or whistles; obscene telephone calls; - E. sexually suggestive objects, pictures, videotapes, audio recordings or literature, placed in the work or educational environment, which may embarrass or offend individuals; - F. unwelcome and inappropriate touching, patting, or pinching; obscene gestures; - G. a pattern of conduct, which can be subtle in nature, that has sexual overtones and is intended to create or has the effect of creating discomfort and/or humiliation to another;
+- A. unwelcome sexual propositions, invitations, solicitations, and flirtations; - B. physical and/or sexual assault; - C. threats or insinuations that a person's academic grade, promotion, classroom work or assignments, academic status, participation in athletics or extra-curricular programs or events, or other conditions of education may be adversely affected by not submitting to sexual advances; - D. unwelcome verbal expressions of a sexual nature, including graphic sexual commentaries about a person's body, dress, appearance, or sexual activities; the unwelcome use of sexually degrading language, jokes or innuendoes; unwelcome suggestive or insulting sounds or whistles; obscene telephone calls; - E. sexually suggestive objects, pictures, videotapes, audio recordings or literature, placed in the work or educational environment, which may embarrass or offend individuals: - F. unwelcome and inappropriate touching, patting, or pinching; obscene gestures; - G. a pattern of conduct, which can be subtle in nature, that has sexual overtones and is intended to create or has the effect of creating discomfort and/or humiliation to another:

-- H. remarks speculating about a person's sexual activities or sexual history, or remarks about one's own sexual activities or sexual history; - I. in the context of employees, consensual sexual relationships where such relationship leads to favoritism of a subordinate employee with whom the superior is sexually involved and where such favoritism adversely affects other employees or otherwise creates a hostile work environment; - J. inappropriate boundary invasions by a District employee or other adult member of the School District community into a student's personal space and personal life; - K. verbal, nonverbal or physical aggression, intimidation, or hostility based on sex or sex-stereotyping that does not involve conduct of a sexual nature.
+- H. remarks speculating about a person's sexual activities or sexual history, or remarks about one's own sexual activities or sexual history; - I. inappropriate boundary invasions by a District employee or other adult member of the School District community into a student's personal space and personal life; - J. verbal, nonverbal or physical aggression, intimidation, or hostility based on sex or sex-stereotyping that does not involve conduct of a sexual nature.